boldflight/BibleConverter/test_EPUB/output/matt.md

 [6] The chief priests took the silver and said, “It is not lawful to put this into the temple treasury, since it is blood money.”
 [7] After consulting together they bought the Potter’s Field with it, as a burial place for foreigners.
 [8] For this reason that field has been called the “Field of Blood” to this day.
-[9] Then what was spoken by Jeremiah the prophet was fulfilled: “They took the thirty silver coins, the price of the one whose price had been set by the people of Israel, [10] and they gave them for the potter’s field, as the Lord commanded me.”
+[9] Then what was spoken by Jeremiah the prophet was fulfilled: “_They took the thirty silver coins, the price of the one whose price had been set by the people of Israel_, [10] _and_ _they gave them for the potter’s field, as the Lord commanded me_.”

 ### Jesus and Pilate